562 attributed reviews in the last 3 years

 Create a new report called Segregation to look something like this:

 For each film we show the two fields shown and the row number (see hint below).

 To show the row number, use the expression =RowNumber(Nothing).
 This gives the row number across the scope of the entire table.

 Now create a report variable called repRowsColoured, and set its value to be 5.

-Change the back colour of each row to be pale blue if the row number is less than the value of this report variable, and run your report to check that the first 5 rows only are coloured:
+Change the back colour of each row to be pale blue if the row number is less than or equal to the value of this report variable, and run your report to check that the first 5 rows only are coloured:

 When you've finished trying out different values, close your report down.